 Casebook 6 June 2005

-From CHILL
+From CSU-CHILL

 CSU-CHILL Casebook: 6 June, 2005

 Surface conditions were warm and dry when high-based showers occurred in the CSU-CHILL radar coverage area during the afternoon hours of 6 June 2005.
-Insects flying in the boundary layer generated a widespread low reflectivity / highly positive Zdr echo area.
-Virga or rain shafts that descended into the insect layer caused obvious reductions in the Zdr magnitudes.
-(See VCHILL example below.)
-Zdr is a measure of the reflectivity-weighted mean axis ratio of the scatterers.
-Thus, as the higher reflectivity raindrops became more common in the radar pulse volume, the Zdr values decreased from the insect regime to the rain regime (less than ~ +4 dB).
+Insects flying in the boundary layer generated a widespread low reflectivity / highly positive echo area.
+Virga or rain shafts that descended into the insect layer caused obvious reductions in the magnitudes.
+(See VCHILL example below.) is a measure of the reflectivity-weighted mean axis ratio of the scatterers.
+Thus, as the higher reflectivity raindrops became more common in the radar pulse volume, the values decreased from the insect regime to the rain regime (less than ~ +4 dB).